Ffion Morgan: Early life

-Born in Wales, Morgan attended Ysgol Tre-Gib in Llandeilo as a teenager.
+Morgan is from Llandeilo in Carmarthenshire.
+She attended Llandybie Primary School and then Ysgol Tre-Gib in Llandeilo as a teenager.
+At the age of 16, she moved away from home to complete her education at the FAW academy in Ystrad Mynach.

 Club career

-Morgan began playing football at the age of four for local youth side Saron Juniors.
+Morgan began playing football from the age of four for local boys side Saron Juniors.
 At the age of 11, she joined Ammanford Girls.
 Morgan later signed for Cardiff City but missed the 2017–18 campaign after suffering a serious anterior cruciate ligament (ACL) injury while on international duty for Wales under-19s.
 In September 2019, she joined FA Women's Championship side Coventry United.
 In July 2020, she signed for Crystal Palace.
+Then in 2021, she signed for Bristol City, helping them achieve promotion to the WSL in 2023.
+Morgan won the Bristol Supporters' Player of the Year award at the end of the 2024-25 season.
+On 20 June 2025 after 89 appearances and 15 goals, it was announced that Morgan was departing the club upon the expiry of her contract at the end of June 2025.
+In July 2025, Morgan signed for West Ham United.

 International career

-Morgan has been capped for the Wales national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.
-She made her debut for the senior squad against Northern Ireland in 2017.
+Morgan has 41 Junior caps across under 15’s, 16’s 18’s and captained under 19’s.
+She has been capped for the Wales national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.
+She made her debut for the senior squad against Northern Ireland in 2017 before suffering an ACL injury while playing later that year for WU19s.
+As of July 2025, Morgan has 46 caps for Cymru.

+In June 2025, Morgan was named in Wales' squad for UEFA Women's Euro 2025.
+She scored two goals in the lead up to the team's qualification, including against Slovakia in the first leg of the play-off semi-final.
+Ffion featured in all 3 Euro games, being called off the bench against Netherlands and then as number 9 in the starting 11 against France and England.

 Personal life

-Morgan is bilingual, able to speak both Welsh and English.
+Morgan is bilingual, speaking both Welsh and English.
 Alongside playing football, she also holds a UEFA B Licence in coaching.